hknapp518/Microsoft-Purview-Governance-Lab/README.md

 ## Overview

-This project demonstrates a hands-on implementation of **Microsoft Purview** within a simulated healthcare environment.
-Using a fictional organization, **Knapp Healthcare**, I implemented Microsoft Purview to classify sensitive information, automatically apply sensitivity labels, and prevent unauthorized sharing of regulated and proprietary data across Microsoft 365.
+This project demonstrates a hands-on implementation of Microsoft Purview within a simulated healthcare environment.
+Using a fictional organization, Knapp Healthcare, I implemented Microsoft Purview to classify sensitive information, automatically apply sensitivity labels, and prevent unauthorized sharing of regulated and proprietary data across Microsoft 365.

 ---